vectara/vectara-docs/www/docs/learn/authentication/role-based-access-control.md

 ### Corpus Level Roles

 Users can also be authorized to perform various actions per corpus.
-This can be done in the Authorization tab on the Corpus page.
+You can assign roles in the Authorization tab on the Corpus page.

 ![Edit user](/img/corpus_auth.png)